spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 * A [Spectro Cloud](https://console.spectrocloud.com) account.
 If you have not signed up, you can sign up for a [free trial](https://www.spectrocloud.com/free-tier/).

-* A cluster profile for Edge infrastructure in Palette.

 * Palette registration token for pairing Edge hosts with Palette.
 You will need tenant admin access to Palette to generate a new registration token.
 For detailed instructions, refer to the [Create Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide.